 b. controlling race nominations, gradings, field selections, box draws and scratchings in greyhound racing; and

-c. providing advice and recommendations to the TRB on the Rules of Racing; and
+c. providing advice and recommendations to Tasracing on the Rules of Racing; and

 d. ensuring that the Rules of Racing for all codes of racing are properly enforced by stewards; and